-As COVID-19 spreads across the world, enable remote learning by creating a teaching and learning community and personalising the student experience using world-first AI infused technology
+As the impact of COVID-19 continues around the world, enhance remote learning by creating a teaching and learning community and personalising the student experience using world-first AI infused technology.

 As technology unlocks new ways to engage, collaborate and learn, how can education providers adapt to prevent the student voice from getting lost in the noise?
 As digital native students come to expect a system that allows them to form a community as they learn, QBot provides the answer.